 Recent wars offer no greater example of cultural heritage turned to healing than the work in Afghanistan of the charity Turquoise Mountain, the subject of a stunning, 11-month exhibition by the Smithsonian Institution.
 “Turquoise Mountain: Artists Transforming Afghanistan,” at the Arthur M. Sackler Gallery, shows how historians, artisans, young students and communities are preserving and renewing traditions, crafts, economic livelihoods and a historic district of Kabul.
-This symposium at the U.S. Institute of Peace will gather scholars, museum professionals and policymakers to explore what we have learned from recent wars about the role of cultural heritage.
-The daylong symposium aims to improve our understanding of how cultural heritage initiatives, such as Turquoise Mountain, can contribute to peace.
+This symposium at the U.S. Institute of Peace gathered scholars, museum professionals and policymakers to explore what we have learned from recent wars about the role of cultural heritage.
+The daylong symposium aimed to improve our understanding of how cultural heritage initiatives, such as Turquoise Mountain, can contribute to peace.
 How can this work empower marginalized women and communities?
 How can it strengthen the reconciliation, civic engagement and economic bases needed to build peace in the shadow of violent conflicts?
-Discussions will include the emerging role of new technologies and the ways in which Afghanistan’s lessons, with other case studies, apply elsewhere in the world.
-Funding for this symposium, and for the Smithsonian exhibition, has been provided by the U.S. Agency for International Development.
-Join the conversation on Twitter with #CultureinConflict.
+Discussions included the emerging role of new technologies and the ways in which Afghanistan’s lessons, with other case studies, apply elsewhere in the world.
+Funding for this symposium, and for the Smithsonian exhibition, was provided by the U.S. Agency for International Development.
+Continue the conversation on Twitter with #CultureinConflict.

 The agenda is now available.